evkx/evkx.github.io/content/models/leapmotor/c10/c10_69kwh_rwd/_index.md

 ## Exterior

 The Leapmotor C10 69kWh RWD, with dimensions of 4739 mm in length, 1900 mm in width, and 1680 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
 These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
-You can choose between 1 different paint colors when ordering this model.
+The Leapmotor C10 69kWh RWD is available in a total of 6 paint colors, including both solid and metallic options.

+The Leapmotor C10 69kWh RWD offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
+The available tire and wheel combinations include:

+- 235/55 tires on 18" rims
+- 245/45 tires on 20" rims

+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).